 We can set trigger actions dependent on what response the customer chooses.
 The triggers can generate a further email, an sms, an internal communication (for example, an email to customer services directing them to call the customer) or a further survey.
 We can report on the survey results.

 Customer Status Conversion

+Using the statuses provided in the bullet point list below.
+UK Warranty to map these in the Customer Description column to the appropriate Call Centre Status.
+This will mean overwriting the current Customer Descriptions below.

+Engineer booked

+Courier booked for collection

+Job complete- (only live for 7 days and then reverts to no status)

+Awaiting parts

+Item to be replaced

+Item arrived at depot for repair

+Courier booked for delivery